-You gotta admit, Pirates are kinda cool.
+You gotta admit, pirates are kinda cool.

-Not because they have wooden legs, steal stuff, and smell like rum.
-But because they effortlessly move on from one place to the next, just trying to improve their lives.
+Not because they have wooden legs, steal stuff, and smell like rum, but because they effortlessly move on from one place to the next, just trying to improve their lives.

-And when it comes to PPC optimization, we usually just want more money. 😉
+We want better health, we want more money, and we want more treasures and opportunities.
+But when it comes to PPC optimization, we usually just want more money. 😉